-CEQ is committed to healthy choices and has had a program in place for more than five years.
 CEQ provides health and wellbeing products in affordable ways through its pricing policies allowing families to save and reduce the cost of living in remote areas.
-CEQ Best Buys are continually cross referenced with three major mainland grocery retailers for price and value.
+CEQ is continually cross referencing with three major mainland grocery retailers for price and value.
 Pressure to remain affordable is relentless as price inflation driven by farming, manufacturing, logistics and labour costs continues to rise.